Digital Brand Care: 3 Ways Digital Projects Go Off Brand

 The digital world often rewards the cool and viral with tons of traffic, eyeballs and buzz.
 Trying to make your own Ice Bucket Challenge or Witty Sock Puppet videos can cause a digital project to go off-brand and the reasons are completely understandable.
 I mean, who doesn’t like cool?
 We like it as much as anyone else, and certainly, cool can work well.
 But chasing the wrong kind of cool — whether it’s the casual tone you use, the super-slick feature on a landing page that may divert the visitor from something more valuable or countless other ways we can fall prey to prioritizing form over function.
 Cool can leave behind a positive impression of the brand but cannot be at the cost of audience, usability or brand identity.

-Carefully define your cool element and how it contributes to your goals.
+What it looks like Carefully define your cool element and how it contributes to your goals.
 Then, informally test your design and features with key stakeholder groups and staff.
 Solicit feedback – ‘does this sound or feel like us?’
 Then, go for it – make cool your own!

 2) Forgetting your fanbase.